 (Is it necessary to have a section on stocks?
-Do you want to describe the different types of stocks - wood, keviar, synthetic, mannlicher?
-If so, please provide necessary information, Fai ridta Kan: I would like to show various stock types - wood; Keviar; Mannicher; etc. The stock is wooden or composite (such as nylon or fiberglass) component to which a barreled action is attached to enable the shooter to hold the firearm A property fitted stock will help put your eye quickly in line with the sights, allow, you to hold your aim steady, and will absorb a portion of recoil when a shot is fired.
-Most modern stocks will have a soft plastic or nubber but plate to help absorb some of the recoil.
+Do you want to describe the different types of stocks - wood, kevlar, synthetic, mannlicher?
+If so, please provide necessary information, if Edit hote.

+Karl, i would like to show various stock types-wood, Kevlar, Mannikeher, etc.

+The stock is wooden or composite (such as nylon or fiberglass) component to which a barreled action is attached to enable the shooter to hold the firearm.
+A properly fitted stock will help put your eye quickly in line with the sights, allow you to hold your aim steady, and will absorb a portion of recoil when a shot is fired.
+Most modern stocks will have a soft plastic or rubber butt plate to help absorb some of the recoil.

 Today's stock choices depend upon shooter preference, and end use.
-One hunter may select a composite stock for durability and weather resistance, while another hunter may chose a wooden stock for the traditional look of wood.
-Stocks tend to be an often overlooked part of the shooters dependence in the shooter to ensure the shooters dominate eye is perfectly argued with the sights as the shooter mounts the firearm.
+One harder that select a composite stock for durability and weather resistance, while another hunter met stock a wooden stock for the traditional look of wood.
+Stocks that do be an often overlooked part of the shooting equation.
+Stocks should properly fit the shooter to ensure the shooters dominate excess perfectly aligned with the sights as the shooter mounts the firearm.